Looking for the Best Bohol Tourist Spots?!

 Surprisingly, the surface of the rock isn’t that slippery and the depth of the pool is around 3 to 4 meters deep so you won’t need to worry about hitting the bottom when you swing.

-There is also a 5-meter cliff jump that can be found on the left-hand side of the falls that is a lot of fun!
+There is also a 5-meter cliff jump that can be found on the left-hand side of the falls which is a lot of fun!

 I visited Ingkumhan Falls on a Sunday and it was very busy with locals and other tourists.
 Try and time your visit for a weekday if you want to enjoy Ingkumhan Falls without the crowds.